openstack/openstack-manuals/doc/install-guide/source/keystone-install.rst

               ...
               provider = fernet

-   .. only:: rdo or ubuntu
+   .. only:: rdo or ubuntu or obs

       4. Populate the Identity service database: